 When to Use the Fichtean Curve

 The Fichtean Curve is so basic that it can be used in virtually every story.
-You will find that nearly every other story structure on our list uses this basic framework of rising action, climax, and falling action.
+You will find that nearly every other story structure on my list uses this basic framework of rising action, climax, and falling action.